-List major outcome goals and measurable objectives for each year of the project.
+List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
+Include the measure within the stated objective.
 The maximum number is 3 outcome goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix for instructions on writing outcome goals and objectives.